 Fast Facts About Molloy

-- Honors students made up more than 11 percent of the freshman class in fall 2014 compared to 4 percent in fall 2004.
+- Honors students made up 10 percent of the freshman class in fall 2015 compared to 7 percent in fall 2005.

 - On average, more than 39 percent of incoming freshmen are first-generation college students.